Almost every patient gains weight after having a thyroidectomy.

-- Insulin Levels - High levels of insulin (AKA insulin resistance) causes weight gain in the belly.
+- Insulin Levels – High levels of insulin (AKA insulin resistance) cause weight gain in the belly.
 More info here.

 - Estrogen Levels – High levels of estrogen and low levels of progesterone promote weight gain in the hips/butt and thighs.

-- Testosterone Levels - Low levels of testosterone causes depression, weight gain and reduced muscle mass.
+- Testosterone Levels – Low levels of testosterone cause depression, weight gain, and reduced muscle mass.

 I’ve included a table below that will teach you what tests to ask for and how to determine if your hormones are out of balance: